edgarmueller/data-cleaning-project/CODEBOOK.md

 - BodyGyroscopeMagnitude
 - BodyGyroscopeJerkMagnitude

-* Measurement
+### Measurement
 As already described, in this data set we are only interested in the standard deviation and the mean of each variable.
 Hence, this fragment part has only two possible values, `StdDev` and `Mean`.

-* Axis
+### Axis
-For variables where measurements have been tracked for each axis separately, the respective variables have been suffixed with the respective axis `X`, `Y` or `Z`.
+For variables where measurements have been tracked for each axis separately, the variables have been suffixed with the respective axis `X`, `Y` or `Z`.